diogotcorreia/master-thesis/docs/content/ch01-introduction.typ

 nor any indication of how prevalent this vulnerability class is across existing Python applications.

-As with similar code reuse attacks, class pollution can potentially facilitate attacks such as Authorization Bypass, @dos, @rce, and/or @ssti.
+As with similar code reuse vectors, class pollution can potentially facilitate attacks such as Authorization Bypass, @dos, @rce, and/or @ssti.
-For this reason, it is paramount to better understand what is the true impact and prevalence of this vulnerability class, as well as possible countermeasures to protect against it.
+For this reason, it is paramount to better understand what is the true impact and prevalence of this vulnerability class, as well as what possible countermeasures can prove to be effective mitigations.

 == Research Questions <intro:rq>